Teleport Blog - Securing Your PostgreSQL Database - May 1, 2022

 Of course, in the production environment you’d want to make sure that these certificates are updated prior to their expiration date.

+There are a range of authentication methods you can use when connecting to a Postgres Database.
+We recommend using client certificates.
 Client certificate authentication allows the server to verify the identity of a connecting client by validating that the X.509 certificate presented by the client is signed by a trusted certificate authority.

 It’s a good idea to use different certificate authorities to issue client and server certificates, so let’s create a client CA and use it to sign a client certificate: